Thank you for reading our post, please rate this article at the end.

 It sucks to have your adventure plans foiled by back pains and muscle aches.
 Hitches are made with durable materials, so you expect them to be heavyweights.

-Some fifth-wheel hitches can be completely detached.
-That means you can use your truck’s bed for other purposes.
-I’m not advertising here, but you are probably looking for something like B&W Companion RVK3500.
+Some fifth-wheel hitches can be completely detached from the trailer.
+That means you can use your truck’s bed for purposes other than hauling cargo.
+I’m not advertising here, but you are probably looking for something like the B&W Companion RVK3500.

 This is an example of a fifth-wheel hitch that gives you an empty truck bed.
-On days when you are not towing your trailer, you could use it for transporting other things.
+On days when you’re not towing your trailer, you can use it for transporting other things.

-Some fifth-wheel hitches with lower load capacity have a base that weighs light that you can remove in a matter of a minute by only one person.
-If you want this type, check out the Andersen Ultimate series.
+Some fifth-wheel hitches with lower load capacity have a base that weighs so little that you can remove it in a matter of a minute by only one person.
+If you’re looking for this type, consider the Andersen Ultimate series.

 How do I install a fifth-wheel hitch?

-Consult your vehicle’s manual to determine whether it can support the weight of a fifth-wheel hitch.
-If you cannot find the manual or have trouble finding the information, call your manufacturer.
+Refer to your vehicle’s manual to determine if it can support the weight of a fifth-wheel hitch.
+If you cannot find the manual or have trouble locating the information, please contact your manufacturer.

 You must ensure your truck will not break down when you install and use a fifth-wheel hitch.